idobento/School-grades-Pandas-project-/README.md

 Dependencies

-Python
-pandas
-numpy
-matplotlib
-faker
-IPython.display
-random
+Python,pandas,numpy,matplotlib,faker,IPython.display and random

-Ensure you have these libraries installed in your Python environment to run the project successfully.
+Make sure you have these libraries installed in your Python environment to run the project successfully.

 Contribute
 If you have any ideas for improvements or would like to contribute to this project, please feel free to fork the repository and create a pull request.